Last update: 2018-06-24

 Create a habit structure around web development, plan your work, use organizational and time management techniques (like Pomodoro) can help you to procrastinate less and to improve the way you work.

 Take this blog for example: I enjoy writing but I didn’t do it in a consistent way for years.
-Now my organization plan allow me to write 25 minutes each mornings and I achieve a lot more!
+Now my organization plan for side projects allows me to write 25 minutes each mornings and I achieve a lot more!
 The simple power of habits.

 You need as well to be focused on your tasks.
 Close Facebook and everything throwing you notifications.
 Do one thing at a time.
-Nowadays focus become more and more scarce, you can make a big difference by being concentrated on your work.
+Nowadays focus become more and more scarce, you can make a big difference by working on it.

 Again, my article on learning as a web developer can give you some tips on the matter.

-Keep in mind that it is not easy to create commitment and discipline.
+Keep in mind that it’s not easy to create commitment and discipline.
 Don’t be hard on yourself, go step by step and don’t give up!

 Web development is not a cold area where only pure knowledge and logic is rewarded.
-It is a creative place as well where ideas are more than welcome.
+It’s a creative place as well where ideas are more than welcome.
 Inventing solution is exactly that: inventing.
 Creating.

 Many web developer, like Roger, comes to work at 9 o’clock and code, code, code till it’s the end of the day.
 The day after is the same.
 And it’s starting again, and again, and again.
 He never reads a book or an article, never try to learn more that he already know.

 It doesn’t matter, Roger feels he is doing his job.
-It is not necessarily good, but he feels like it is.
+It’s not necessarily good, but he feels like it is.
 He was busy all day, so his work should be good.